First Year Reading Program

 Engaging new students in a shared intellectual task before the start of their first semester at Stevens can ease the transition into college.

-Over the summer, incoming first-year students will receive a copy of a prominent work of either literature or nonfiction to read prior to arriving to campus in August.
-During New Student Orientation, new students participate in small, faculty and staff-led discussion groups focused on the reading.
-Discussion groups gather informally and are based on Orientation groups already established for New Student Orientation.
-Faculty and Staff members are paired with Peer Leaders who assist with the facilitation of the conversation about the reading.
+During student's First Year Experience Course, they will participate in small, faculty and staff-led discussion groups focused on the reading.
 This format is designed to give new students an engaging atmosphere in which to interact with faculty and staff members and begin to contribute to a college-level discussion.

 Outcomes